Mother's Day (Rugrats): Broadcast history and release

 "Mother's Day", also promoted as "Rugrats Mother's Day Special", was originally broadcast in the United States at 8:00 p.m.
 Eastern Time on May 6, 1997 on Nickelodeon.
 The Los Angeles Times' Lee Margulies recommended the special as appropriate for children between the ages of four and eight.
 The episode was one of several half-hour specials created for Rugrats, with others including "The Santa Experience" (1992), "A Rugrats Passover" (1993/1995) and "A Rugrats Chanukah" (1996).
 According to writer Jeff Lenburg, the show's specials, including "Mother's Day", earned high ratings.

-"Mother's Day" was featured on the VHS release Rugrats: Mommy Mania, which came out on January 4, 1998.
+"Mother's Day" was featured on the VHS release Rugrats: Mommy Mania, which came out in April 1998.
 It was included on the 2011 DVD package of the show's fourth season, with the press release listing it as one of the "special episodes".
 A writer from DVD Talk argued that the episode should also have been featured on the 2004 DVD release Rugrats Holiday Celebration given the lack of content on the collection's second disc.
 The releases were distributed by Viacom.
 On February 6, 2018, "Mother's Day" was released on the Rugrats: Season 4 DVD by Paramount Home Media Distribution.
 The episode was later made purchasable as a digital download on the iTunes Store and Amazon Video, along with the rest of the fourth season.
 It is also available on streaming video on demand services, such as Paramount+.